bbglab/intogen-plus/docs/source/boostdm_connection.rst

 DriverSaturation
 ^^^^^^^^^^^^^^^^

-It computes all the possible mutations for a given gene mapping to the canonical transcript.
-It uses VEP v101.
+It computes all the possible mutations for a given gene mapping to the MANE transcript.
+It uses VEP v111.
 Specifically, it considers both the exons of the transcript and intronic sites within 25 bps distance from the intron-exon junctions.

 Filter MNVs
 ^^^^^^^^^^^